DoctorMcKay/node-tf2/README.md

 Emitted when the GC sends us back the response of a `resetServerIdentity(id)` call.

-### spyVsEngiWarStats
+### warStats

-- `spyScore` - The score for the Spy team
-- `engiScore` - The score for the Engineer team
+- `scores` - An object where the keys are [side indexes](https://github.com/DoctorMcKay/node-tf2/blob/3fa354b2c1224b5885d9b9eb2818d17f76454cd7/enums.js#L82-L85) and values are scores.

-Emitted when the GC sends us back the response of a `requestSpyVsEngiWarStats()` call.
+Emitted when the GC sends us back the response of a `requestWarStats()` call.